SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 The following rules apply:

 1. Only messages that fit in the LLM context window can have their attachments retrieved.
-2. When the vector storage extension is disabled, file attachments are fully inserted into the prompt along with their accompanying message.
+2. When the vector storage extension is disabled, file attachments and their accompanying message are fully inserted into the prompt.
 3. When file vectorization is enabled, then the file will be split into chunks and only the most relevant pieces will be inserted, saving the context space and allowing the model to stay focused.

 - Size threshold (KB) - sets a chunking splitting threshold.
 Only the files larger than the specified size will be split.